 - Increase spinach to 6 cups and finish the recipe as written with ricotta, parmesan, and mozzarella.

-Yes.
 Check the package for cooking times.
 Gluten-free noodles also have a tendency to stick together more, so occasionally stir the sauce, breaking up noodle chunks.
 Since gluten free lasagna noodles tend to get mushy fast, cook them to just al dente.
+Check out my 30-minute gluten-free lasagna soup recipe for recommendations on brands and more tips!

 Finding an easy side to go with skillet lasagna can be tricky since it’s such a filling dish.
 Therefore, I wrote a complete guide for what to serve with lasagna, with recipes, tips for serving, and the best side dishes.